ryedin/site/_development/running-locally.md

 You can also use local containers as defined via the services in `docker-compose.yml`.
 The environment variables your app should use to communicate between containers will be automatic for linked services as described [here](/docs/environment#linking).

-Either way, you'll want to [scale the remote services to `-1`](/docs/scaling/#scaling-down-unused-services) to avoid creating unnecessary containers and load balancers in production.
+You'll want to [scale the remote services to `-1`](/docs/scaling/#scaling-down-unused-services) to avoid creating unnecessary containers and load balancers in production.

-### Use local binaries

-Sometimes you might want to run your app locally in containers while running a database on your local host.
-The steps required to do so vary by operating system and include extra configuration beyond the scope of this documentation.

-### Scale down remote resources

-Note that in any case, if you're running your database as a resource, you still need to have the service defined in your `docker-compose.yml` for your app to work locally, due to how Convox set up [links between containers](/docs/environment#linking).

-On the other hand, you don't want that service to be deployed in production because it will create unnecessary containers and a load balancer for the service.
-You'll therefore want to scale that service down to `-1` as described here: [Scaling down unused services](/docs/scaling/#scaling-down-unused-services).

 ## Local Volumes